 11 Best Things To Do in Cancun, Mexico

-Planning a trip to Cancun and looking for the best things to do in Cancun?
-You’ve come to the right place; this guide covers the top 11 things you must do in Cancun!
+Are you planning a trip to Cancun and trying to find the best things to do in Cancun?
+You’ve come to the right place!

 Dive & See the Cancun Underwater Museum

-The famous underwater museum is one of Cancun’s best things to do.
+The famous underwater museum is one of the top attractions in Cancun.
 Cancun’s turquoise-blue Caribbean waters are a great place to snorkel.
 Not only is it a sight to see, but it’s a perfect activity to spend the day on the water.

-2009 the museum was created to save some of Cancun’s reef life.
-Over 500 sculptures have been submerged in the water since the beginning of the project to develop this unique reef.
-The city is adding more sculptures as animals eat away at these sculptures.
+In 2009, the museum was created to save some of Cancun’s reef life.
+Over 500 sculptures have been submerged in the water since the project began to develop this unique reef.
+The city is adding more sculptures, as animals eat away at these sculptures.

 You can take many tours of the underwater museum, but I recommend taking this tour.
-Most museum tours of the underwater museum are accessible by three-hour trips from the central Cancun Hotel Zone.
+Most underwater museum tours are accessible by three-hour trips from the central Cancun Hotel Zone.

 MUSA is an unforgettable experience.
-If you want something to make lasting memories, you should take advantage of this fantastic underwater art museum.
+If you want to create lasting memories, take advantage of this fantastic underwater art museum.

 Swim with Whale Sharks

 It’s easy to see why whale shark swimming became so popular as a recreational activity.
-This endangered species of whale shark are some of the friendliest creatures in the ocean.
+This endangered whale shark species is one of the friendliest creatures in the ocean.
 The adult size of these creatures can grow to 14 meters in length and weigh up to 20 tons.

 Stroll the Cancun Hotel Zone

 Walking along the Cancun hotel zone is a fantastic adventure.
-The 22km (12 miles) long zone has bars, restaurants, shopping centers, and all-inclusive mega-resorts.
+The 22 km (14 miles) long zone features bars, restaurants, shopping centers, and all-inclusive mega-resorts.

 La Isla shopping center is an open-air shopping center that’s a great place to grab something to eat, shop for clothes, and watch people go by.

-For those looking for small Mexican souvenirs to take home with them, such as tequila, magnets, and colorful home decor, the hotel zone is full of local souvenir shops to visit.
+For those seeking small Mexican souvenirs to take home, such as tequila, magnets, and colorful home decor, the hotel zone is filled with local souvenir shops to visit.

-Here’s a Tip: take a taxi to Downtown Cancun if you want to pay less; souvenirs are cheaper there!
+Here’s a Tip: Take a taxi to Downtown Cancun if you want to pay less; souvenirs are often cheaper there.

-The area is lit at night, with most of the long streets filled with partygoers, families dining, and couples walking in the evening.
-Sometimes the best activities in Cancun are entirely free, such as this.
+The area is lit at night, with long streets filled with partygoers, families dining, and couples walking in the evening.
+Sometimes, the best activities in Cancun are entirely free, such as this.

 One of the best activities in Cancun is visiting Isla Mujeres.
 Isla Mujeres, or “The Island of Women,” is a translation of Ixchel, the Maya goddess of fertility.
 The ferry to this tiny island takes you only 20 minutes from Cancun.

-Isla Mujeres is well-known for its wildlife, the stunning beach named Playa Norte, Garrafon Natural Reef Park, and simply being a beautiful island.
-Isla Mujeres is the most accessible/fastest day trip from Cancun for those looking to make a day trip but not go far.
+Isla Mujeres is well-known for its wildlife, the stunning beach known as Playa Norte, Garrafon Natural Reef Park, and its overall beauty.
+Isla Mujeres is the most accessible and fastest day trip from Cancun for those looking to make a day trip without going too far.

-Ferries are going to and from the island throughout the day from 9:00 AM to 5:00 PM, departing every hour from Puerto Juarez.
+Ferries depart from and return to the island throughout the day, from 9:00 AM to 5:00 PM, with departures every hour from Puerto Juarez.

 I recommend the Xcaret ferry, which runs during the day and after 5:00 PM, allowing you more time to explore Isla Mujeres.